How to Use a Wise Card Abroad: A Full Guide (2026)

 Is it safe to use the Wise card abroad?

-Order a Wise card
+Order your Wise travel card

 How do I activate my Wise card outside Singapore?